policy abuse blog hero

 Policy Abuse vs. Promo Abuse

 While both promo abuse and policy abuse involve actions that breach established rules set by a business, there are several important differences to understand.
 Policy abuse entails the exploitation of established rules, regulations, or guidelines set by the e-commerce platform or retailer for personal gain or advantage.
-Conversely, promo abuse involves the deceptive or unfair exploitation of promotional offers, discounts, coupons, or other marketing incentives provided by the e-commerce platform or retailer.

 This may involve actions such as leveraging multiple accounts to redeem the same promotional offer repeatedly, creating fake accounts for accessing new customer discounts multiple times, sharing promo codes intended for specific customer segments with ineligible individuals, or using automated scripts to generate and redeem promo codes in bulk.
 Both forms of abuse undermine the integrity of the e-commerce ecosystem, potentially impacting customer trust, profitability, and overall business operations.

-Popular Types of Policy Abuse
+Popular Types of Policy Abuse for Internet and Software Businesses

-E-commerce businesses need to stay vigilant in preventing fraud.
+Internet and software businesses are the first to experience this kind of fraud.
+Digital businesses need to stay vigilant in preventing fraud.
 This means understanding and anticipating several types of policy abuse.
 Here are some popular forms of policy abuse that online and omni-channel retailers should be on the lookout for.

 1. Account Sharing: Disclosing login information or credentials involves users sharing their account credentials with others.
 While many consumers think this is harmless, this practice undermines user privacy and security protocols.
 It poses risks to both the platform and its users by enabling unauthorized access to personal information, payment details, and potentially fraudulent transactions.
 Account sharing also causes massive financial losses.
 Streaming services, for example, lose about $2.3 billion annually to account sharing.